mabadir/alphred/README.md

 - Select the required choice, this will post to App.net:
 	`<comment> [*Windows Title*](URL)`

+#### Uploading a File to App.net
+- Simply launch Alfred.
+- Search for any file normaly from Alfred.
+- Open file actions.
+- Select Upload to App.net.
+- This should create a new *private* file to your App.net files.

+#### Share file to a post
+- This will embed any file already uploaded to your App.net files storage to a new post.
+- Simply launch Alfred, then type:
+	`adnfile <post>`
+- In case of Images, an MD link will be added to the end of post, as a failsafe to clients that do not support embedded files.

 **General Options**
 - You can run `adnauth` anytime, to get a new token.
 - You can always use Markdown style links, in order to add entities links to you post.